 Your share of the contribution.
 The nonelective contribution will be "allocated" or divided among Participants eligible to share in the contribution for the Plan Year.

-Your share of the nonelective contribution will be determined by the formula for making that contribution.
+Your share of the nonelective contribution for mandatory employee contributions will be determined by the formula for making that contribution.